This Slow Cooker Chicken Curry is easy to make and packed with flavourful spices; a delicious family meal to come home to.

 - 2 tbsp Fresh Lemon Juice

-Add the chicken breasts, tomatoes, coconut butter, lentils and capsicum.
+- Add the chicken breasts, tomatoes, coconut butter, lentils, capsicum and cinnamon stick and stock to the slow cooker.
 Using tongs, gently toss ingredients together to ensure evenly coated.

 - If cooking for a baby / young child use homemade chicken stock or low sodium chicken stock.